Oluwas3yifunmi/Analysing_Dannys_Diner_Customer_Buying_Patterns/README.md

 2. Which item was the most popular for each customer?
 3. Which item was purchased first by the customer after they became a member?
 4. Which item was purchased just before the customer became a member?
-5. What is the total items and amount spent for each member before they became a member?
+5. What are the total items and amount spent for each member before they became a member?
+Giving answers to these questions would help us gain insight into what item is purchased the most on the menu, how many registered customers are making purchases and how the marketing department is doing in advertising the diner's menu.
+## UNDERSTANDING THE DATA
+The dataset used in this project was provided by this week's cohort instructor Victor Somadina, from the 8-weeks sql challenge, the dataset consists of 3 different tables which are;
+- sales: consisting of  3 columns(customer_id, order_date, product_id) and 15 rows of information about customer purchases.
+- menu: consisting of 3 columns(product_id, product_name, price) and 3 rows of information about the diner's choice of food to be served.
+- members: consists of 2 columns(customer_id, join_date) and 2 rows which show us the number of registered customers and the day of their registration.